Tominous/InvadedSoup-1/README.md

 # Note
 This plugin is NOT complete.
 Once it is done (and after I get MegaPvP's permission), I will release this plugin to the public.
 Until then, it remains open source and incomplete, until of course I finish it.

+### Dependancies:
+  - WorldGuard (5.7 or higher)
+  - FastAsyncWorldEdit (Any version should work, 1.8.8 spigot version works best.)

 # Features

 ### Current Kits: